ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * improved the granularity of locator hashes
 * did some PR reviews in snarkVM

+Blockers:  Nothing other than the storage refactor, release.

 ### Max:

 * snarkOS storage refactor is stable, working to sync to canon tip twice now locally.
 * Consensus/sync debugging yielded a strong improvement, was able to sync to tip with no hangs.
 * Storage refactor docs are done

+Blockers:  None.

 ### Howard:

+* Been focused on the groth16 branch.
+* Discussed with Max:  We have a backup impl pre-storage refactor which can potentially be used for debugging.

 ### Niklas: